 Tooth decay is a bacterial infection.
 Infants aren't born with the bacteria that cause decay.
 Most acquire these bacteria (strep mutans) from their mothers before their third birthday.
-Caries (tooth cavities) affects more than one-fourth of U.S. children aged 2 to 5 years, and half of those aged 12 to 15 years.

 Common ways to transmit bacteria: